fschuett/moodle-enrol_oss/README.md

 ====================

-enrolment plugin for moodle from 3.x to autoenrol in conjunction with the open school server enrol_oss.
+enrolment plugin for moodle from 3.x to autoenrol in conjunction with the open school server or other ldap servers enrol_oss.

 It is supposed to work with the

-Open School Server (www.openschoolserver.net)
+Open School Server (www.openschoolserver.net) other ldap servers that provide user and group information

 servers.